Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 What happened to jaeger-agent?

-Since the Jaeger client libraries are deprecated and the OpenTelemetry SDKs are phasing out support for Jaeger Thrift format, the jaeger-agent is no longer required and no longer supported.
+Since the Jaeger client libraries are deprecated and the OpenTelemetry SDKs phased out support for Jaeger Thrift format, the jaeger-agent is no longer required and no longer supported.
 See the Architecture page for alternative deployment options.

 Sometimes it is still desirable to run a host agent: